 All: To evil! [they clink glasses]

-My brethren, we have come upon a serious problem.
+My brothers, we have come upon a serious problem.
 As you know, our duty is to select four teams for the college football playoff.
-As per our preseason discussion with Commissioner Slive, we have manipulated two SEC teams into the playoff.
+Per our preseason discussion with Commissioner Slive, we have manipulated two SEC teams into the playoff.
 As it is the Big 12's turn to take part in the championship game, we have cleared the way for Oklahoma as well.

-You know, I'm the athletic director at West Virginia.
+Jeff, you know I'm the athletic director at West Virginia.
+We're in the Big 12 too.
 Couldn't you have thrown me a bone?

-Shut up, Oliver.
+Shut up, Oliver, your team sucks.
 Gentlemen, those pesky Buckeyes are undefeated, and with a win over Michigan we would have no choice but to consider them for the playoff.
 We cannot allow OSU to undo our machinations.

 Um, hi everyone.
 Steve Wieberg.
 I've been thinking: is this something we ought to do, punishing Ohio State like this?
 I'm just a journalist, but our vendetta makes no sense.
 Why not just let OSU make the playoffs?